Mirror test: Humans

 The rouge test is a version of the mirror test used with human children.
 Using rouge makeup, an experimenter surreptitiously places a dot on the face of the child.
 The children are then placed in front of a mirror and their reactions are monitored; depending on the child's development, distinct categories of responses are demonstrated.
 This test is widely cited as the primary measure for mirror self-recognition in human children.

+There is criticism that passing a rouge test may be culturally motivated, and that what is commonly thought about mirror self-recognition actually applies only to children of Western countries.
+A study from 2010 tested children from rural communities in Kenya, Fiji, Saint Lucia, Grenada and Peru, as well as urban United States and rural Canada.
+The majority of children from the US and Canada passed the MSR test, but fewer children from the other regions passed the MSR test.
+In the Kenya test, only 3% of children aged 18–72 months touched the mark.
+In the Fiji test, none of the children aged 36–55 months touched the mark.
+The other non-Western rural children scored much better, but still markedly worse than their Western counterparts.

 Developmental reactions

-From the ages of 6 to 12 months, the child typically sees a "sociable playmate" in the mirror's reflection.
-Self-admiring and embarrassment usually begin at 12 months, and at 14 to 20 months, most children demonstrate avoidance behaviors.
-Finally, at 18 months, half of children recognize the reflection in the mirror as their own and by 20 to 24 months, self-recognition climbs to 65%.
-Children do so by evincing mark-directed behavior; they touch their own noses or try to wipe the marks off.
+In a study in 1972, from the ages of 6 to 12 months, children typically saw a "sociable playmate" in the mirror's reflection.
+Self-admiring and embarrassment usually began at 12 months, and at 14 to 20 months, most children demonstrated avoidance behaviors.
+By 20 to 24 months, self-recognition climbed to 65%.
+Children did so by evincing mark-directed behavior; they touched their own noses or tried to wipe the marks off.
+In another study, in 1974, at 18 months, half of children recognized the reflection in the mirror as their own.

 Self-recognition in mirrors apparently is independent of familiarity with reflecting surfaces.
 In some cases, the rouge test has been shown to have differing results, depending on sociocultural orientation.
 For example, a Cameroonian Nso sample of infants 18 to 20 months of age had an extremely low amount of self-recognition outcomes at 3.2%.
 The study also found two strong predictors of self-recognition: object stimulation (maternal effort of attracting the attention of the infant to an object either person touched) and mutual eye contact.
 A strong correlation between self-concept and object permanence have also been demonstrated using the rouge test.